 In the ordinary course of business, there are various legal proceedings pending against the Company.
 Based on the opinion of counsel, management believes that the aggregate liabilities, if any, arising from such actions would not have a material adverse effect on the consolidated financial position or results of operations of the Company.
-As part of the Company's ongoing investments in VIE projects, we also have commitments to provide financing, which are included in Note 14.
+As part of the Company's ongoing investments in variable interest entity ("VIE") projects, we also have commitments to provide financing, which are included in Note 14.